brillout/goldpage/docs/readme.template.md

 `ssr-coin` is about making SSR as easy as possible yet entirely flexible.

-`ssr-coin` takes care of SSR and SSR only: the rest of your stack is entirely up to you and you can use:
+It takes care of SSR and SSR only: the rest of your stack is entirely up to you and you can use:
 - Any view libray: React, Vue, React Native Web, etc.
 - Any server framework: Express, Koa, Hapi, etc.